steveseguin/social_stream/README.md

 ### Support

-You can find me on discord over at https://discord.vdo.ninja (steve), offering free support in channel #chat-overlay-support
+You can find me on discord over at https://discord.vdo.ninja or https://discord.gg/7U4ERn9y , offering free support in channel #chat-overlay-support

 Feedback and feature requests are welcomed